Behind BF Volume 12: Hudson Valley Restaurant Week

 Thanks to The Valley Table for inviting me to be part of their Hudson Valley Restaurant Week Grazer program this year and reimbursing part of my meal.
 As always, all opinions are 100% my own.
-Thank you for supporting the brands that keep me creative in my tiny kitchen!

 There are so many things that I love about living in the Hudson Valley, and Restaurant Week is definitely one of them!